11:00 am - 12:00 pm EDT

 Virtual – Registration Required

-Part of the speaker series on misinformation, co-sponsored by the NULab at Northeastern University.
+This webinar is part of the speaker series on misinformation, co-sponsored by the NULab at Northeastern University.

 Young Mie Kim, an Andrew Carnegie Fellow, is a Professor of the School of Journalism and Mass Communication and a Faculty Affiliate of the Department of Political Science at the University of Wisconsin-Madison.
 Kim’s research concerns data-driven, algorithm-based, digitally mediated political communication.
 Her recent research project, Project DATA (Digital Ad Tracking & Analysis), empirically investigates the sponsors, content, and targets of digital political campaigns across multiple platforms with a user-based, real-time, ad tracking tool that reverse engineers the algorithms of political campaigns.
 Kim’s research, “The Stealth Media?
 Groups and Targets behind Divisive Issue Campaigns on Facebook,” identified “suspicious groups,” including Russian groups on Facebook.
 The work received the Kaid-Sanders Best Article of the Year in Political Communication (2018) awarded by the International Communication Association.
 Kim testified at the Federal Election Commission‘s hearings on the rulemaking of internet communication disclaimers and presented Congressional briefings on election interference on social media.
 Her research on Russian election interference in the US presidential election was cited by the Senate Select Committee on Intelligence.
 Kim spoke at the European Parliament on her research on data-driven political advertising and inequality in political involvement.